-- Although Twister s traditionally an indoor game, you can play it outside using multi-colored spray paint and a stencil to paint the grass with the game board.
+- Although Twister is traditionally an indoor game, you can play it outside using multi-colored spray paint and a stencil to paint the grass with the game board.

-- To get the whole family involved, there are a range of large scale games available, such as Checkers and Connect 4, that allow everyone to join in.
+- To get the whole family involved, there is a range of large-scale games available, such as Checkers and Connect 4, that allow everyone to join in.

-- However, if you have older relatives, there are also a range of board games that you can play indoors, such as Checkers and Go Fish.
+- However, if you have older relatives, there is also a range of board games that you can play indoors, such as Go Fish.

-If you want to let out the competitive side of your family, here are a selection of games that you will be fighting to win.
+If you want to let out the competitive side of your family, here is a selection of games that you will be fighting to win.